saidake/interview/docs/Algorithms.md

         int n = nums.length;
         // A list containing all subsets.
         List<List<Integer>> ans = new ArrayList<>(1 << n);
-        // Traverse all subset indecies, where `i` represents all combinations in binary. for (int i = 0; i < (1 << n); i++) {
+        // Traverse all subset indices, where `i` represents all combinations in binary. for (int i = 0; i < (1 << n); i++) {
             // Add the current subset to the list.
             List<Integer> subset = new ArrayList<>();